 The National Ski Areas Association (NSAA) reports that during the 2019-2020 season:

 - There were 42 reported fatal skiing/snowboarding incidents (higher than the 10-year industry average of 39 skier/snowboarder fatalities per season).

 - Skiers accounted for 33 fatalities compared to only 11 snowboarder fatalities.

 - Over 83% of all skier/snowboarder fatalities were males.

 - Approximately 66% of skiers/snowboarders involved in fatal collisions wore helmets.

 The statistics behind ski accidents are not meant to scare you but to increase your awareness.
-You have Denver, CO lawyers who care by your side when it matters most.
+Our personal injury attorneys based in Denver will stand by your side when it matters most.
 Contact us for the Ramos Law advantage.

 Denver, CO Ski Accident Frequently Asked Questions

 The Ramos law firm has served skiing and snowboarding accident victims in and around Colorado for many years and have therefore received numerous questions.
 Below are questions we’re commonly asked to help you understand the law and when financial recovery is possible.